 In the Gregory K. and Mary Chomenko Hinckley Studio Theatre at Portland Opera’s Hampton Opera Center, late seating and re-entry is a matter of safety, and can cause major disruptions.
-You may be directed by the House Manager to enter the vestibule and take a seat in designated late seating areas just inside of the theatre, or you may be directed to watch the remainder of the act on a monitor in the music studio adjacent to the theatre.
+You may be directed by the House Manager to watch the remainder of the act on a monitor in the music studio adjacent to the theatre.
 Our team understands how frustrating this can be, but for your own safety, as well as the safety of production company members, singers, and other patrons, re-entry and late admittance will not always be possible.

 In each venue, please respect the instructions of our House Management and admissions staff team, and share any complaints or concerns with our Patron Services team by emailing email@example.com.

-- We reserve the right to adopt and enforce safety measures as needed.
-Conditions may change, including donor benefits.
+- We will reassess this policy on an ongoing basis.
+We reserve the right to change, adopt and enforce safety measures as needed.

 - Failure to comply with safety procedures outlined by management may result in your removal from Portland Opera performances or events.